 What is VA GENIUS (Growing Excellence in Next-generation Investigators Undertaking translational Science)?

-VA GENIUS (Growing Excellence in Next-generation Investigators Undertaking translational Science) is a collaboration between two VA Centers of Excellence, the VA Rocky Mountain Mental Illness Research Education and Clinical Center (RM MIRECC) and the VA Eastern Colorado Geriatric Research, Education and Clinical Center (EC GRECC), in partnership with the Colorado Clinical and Translational Sciences Institute (CCTSI).
+VA GENIUS (Growing Excellence in Next-generation Investigators Undertaking translational Science) is a collaboration between two VA Centers of Excellence, the VA Rocky Mountain Mental Illness Research Education and Clinical Center (RM MIRECC) and the VA Eastern Colorado Geriatric Research, Education and Clinical Center (EC GRECC), in partnership with the Colorado Clinical and Translational Sciences Institute (CCTSI), CU Office of Diversity, Equity, Inclusion and Community Engagement, and CU Office of Educational Outreach and Pathway Initiatives.

 The purpose of VA GENIUS is to provide mentorship and applied educational opportunities in the translational sciences to undergraduate students, to prepare them for VA research careers.